What Is ALTCS (Long-Term Care Planning)?

 What is ALTCS?
 Arizona Long-Term Care System (ALTCS) is Arizona’s Medicaid program providing long-term health coverage for those medically and financially eligible.

-ALTCS Arizona can provide individuals with many health coverage benefits.
+In Arizona, ALTCS can provide individuals with many health coverage benefits.
 What does ALTCS pay for?
-Covered costs include:
+The program can help with:

 - Facility care, including nursing homes, assisted living, and rehabilitation facilities